harmony-development/protocol/FAQ.md

 ## Where is E2EE?

-E2EE is currently under development as part of our "Secret Service" It is currently being worked on in a branch of our [Protocol](https://github.com/harmony-development/protocol/tree/work/e2ee) repository and a library called [Lockdown](https://github.com/harmony-development/lockdown), which allows clients to implement E2EE trivially.
+E2EE is currently under development as part of our "Secret Manager" It is currently being worked on in a branch of our [Protocol](https://github.com/harmony-development/protocol/tree/work/e2ee) repository and a library called [Lockdown](https://github.com/harmony-development/lockdown), which allows clients to implement E2EE trivially.

 E2EE rooms adopt a different style from the rest of Harmony, allowing us to have all three by having a design specifically tailored to E2EE conversation: good performance, good security, good user experience.